EnterpriseTrainingCenter/sW2019/Instructions/Labs/LAB_11-Storage-Replica.md

 1. Click on the **+ Install** button.
 1. Activate the checkbox **Reboot the server automatically, if required**
 1. Click on Yes.
-1. Select server **SR2.smart.etc** and install the same features as on sr1.smart.etc.
+1. Connect to **SR2.smart.etc** and install the same features as on sr1.smart.etc.

 #### Task 3: Run the Storage Replica test